|

 - Narrow gauge

-- Became the ME&W in 1913.
+- It was sold to the ME&W in a foreclosure sale on 1913.

 - Became the PM soon after World War I.

-(Railroad A).
+gauge AA (Railroad A).

-- From Filer City it ran below (south of) Manistee Lake
+- From Filer City it ran below (south of) Manistee Lake.

 - M&L – Manistee and Luther [ back to RAILROAD COMPANIES ]